trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Rate limiting rules also have zones that lets you define a shared space in which to count the incoming requests or connections.

   > All requests or connections coming into the same space will be counted in the same rate limit.
 This is what allows you to limit per URL, per IP, or anything else.
+In HTTP/2 and SPDY, each concurrent request is considered a separate connection.

 The zone has two required parts: